Pouria-Nazemi/CV/content/authors/admin/_index.md

 ---

 ## About Me
-I’m a BSc student at Ferdowsi University of Mashhad with a deep interest in Artificial Intelligence, Machine Learning, and Software Engineering.
-I’m proud to be ranked 3rd in my cohort, reflecting my commitment to academic excellence.

-I’ve had the opportunity to work on exciting research projects, such as seizure detection using biosignals from the Empatica E4 wristband at Neurosina Company.
-Additionally, I contributed to a project classifying Persian documents through OCR and text classification models, which helped me delve into the fascinating intersection of technology and language.
+I’m a BSc student at Ferdowsi University of Mashhad, currently ranked 3rd in my class, with a strong focus on AI, ML, and Software Engineering.
+My research includes working on seizure detection using biosignals from the Empatica E4 at Neurosina and classifying Persian documents through OCR, which combines my interests in technology and language.

-Alongside my studies, I’ve gained practical experience as an SRE Engineer at Part Software Group, ensuring infrastructure reliability, and as a Data Scientist at Pelekan Company, applying machine learning to sales prediction and invoice analysis.

-I’m also passionate about teaching and mentoring.
-I’ve served as a Teaching Assistant in courses like Artificial Intelligence and Compiler Design, and I mentor high school students through the Cangrow AI program.
-I even provide guidance on advanced topics like in-kernel networking with eBPF.
+In addition to my academic work, I’m an SRE Engineer at Part Software Group, where I ensure infrastructure reliability, and a Data Scientist at Pelekan Company, applying ML for sales prediction and invoice analysis.
+I’m also passionate about teaching, having served as a TA in courses like AI and Compiler Design, and mentoring high school students through the Cangrow AI program.
+I’m excited to continue my education and explore new opportunities.

-Looking ahead, I’m eager to continue my education and deepen my expertise.
-I believe that my blend of academic knowledge, research, and real-world experience has prepared me well for the challenges and opportunities that lie ahead.